Jim Crossan

 Jim Crossan is a Northern Irish former football player and manager.

+Career

 Crossan played with Derry City when they played in the Irish League, and represented them in both the European Cup Winners' Cup and European Cup.
 He was the club's first manager when they began competing in the League of Ireland, although his spell at the club, which began in 1985, did not last a full season.
 He was a Northern Ireland amateur international.